CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Implicit tiling allows Cesium 3D Tiles to support a variety of new use cases.

 A key use for implicit tiling is enabling and/or accelerating tree traversal algorithms.
 For example, Cesium uses a [skip-LOD](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/) algorithm for faster loading times.
 Accessing a tile by coordinates is faster than traversing the entire tree.
-Likewise, raycasting algoriths and GIS algorithms can benefit from the abbreviated tree traversals.
+Likewise, raycasting algorithms and GIS algorithms can benefit from the abbreviated tree traversals.

 Implicit tiling also allows for better interoperability with existing GIS data formats with implicitly defined tiling schemes.
 Some examples are: